 Pros and Cons

-Cold storage wallets are often relatively safe.
+- Cold storage wallets are often relatively safe.
 A cold wallet would typically need to be physically in your possession or accessible, along with any PINs or passwords needed to access the cash.
-The majority of hardware wallets are cold wallets and are housed on objects that resemble tiny to medium-sized USB sticks.
+The majority of cold wallets are housed on objects that resemble tiny to medium-sized USB sticks.

-Although your computer is theoretically linked to the internet, transactions are signed “in-device” and then broadcast to the network through the internet connection.
+- Although your computer is theoretically linked to the internet, transactions are signed “in-device” and then broadcast to the network through the online connection.
 You can transfer ownership of a bitcoin transaction to the recipient by using this “signature.”

-However, because your private keys never leave the device, even if crafty spyware on your computer tried to steal your money by fraudulently “signing” a transaction started in your hardware wallet, the transaction would fail because the signature was incorrect.
+- However, because your secret keys never leave the device, even if crafty spyware on your computer tried to steal your money by fraudulently “signing” a transaction started in your hardware wallet, the transaction would fail because the signature was incorrect.

-Because they need to be turned on and connected to the internet, hardware wallets are less handy than hot wallets.
+- Because they need to be turned on and connected to the internet, hardware wallets are less handy than hot wallets.
 Furthermore, hardware wallets might cost between $50 and $200, unlike hot wallets, which are often free.
 There are cold wallet examples: CoolWallet Pro, Ledger Nano X, SecuX V20.

 Before buying more cryptocurrency, you might consider investing in a hardware wallet if you have more than a few hundred dollars.
 To protect yourself from the possibility of losing your money, it’s a small price to pay.